HL7/PDDI-CDS/pages/_includes/cds-service-spec.md

 ### <span style="color:silver"> 3.1.8 </span> Process
 {:.no_toc}

 This section provides an overview of the processes and components of the PDDI CDS.
 It is delineated by [Basic](#-320--basic-implementation) and [Advanced](#-330--advanced-implementation) Implementation sections.
 The Basic Implementation describes the technology specifications, and what structured code is available in this implementation guide.
 The Advanced Implementation is a target for future iterations to optimize the CDS artifacts.
-Details regarding the knowledge artifacts and decision points for the individual artifacts can be found in the TODO section.

 ### <span style="color:silver"> 3.1.9 </span> CDS Discovery
 {:.no_toc}